 • No, you don’t need a doctor’s referral to book a session.
 Just reach out, and we can get started whenever you’re ready.

-• While we’re not available for crisis support between sessions, you can reach out to provide us with updates, scheduling adjustments, or if there's any reminders you might need in-between sessions.
+• While we’re not available for crisis support between sessions, you can reach out to provide us with updates, scheduling adjustments, or if there are any reminders you might need in between sessions.

-If you find yourself in an emergency, please reach out to your local mental health triage line or seek immediate assistance from 000.
+If you find yourself in a mental health crisis, please reach out to your local mental health triage line or if you need immediate assistance, call 000.

 Still wondering something?